 Because aside from the promise of greatness in these adventurous, extra demanding little ones, they bless their parents with a special gift.
 We eventually become resilient.
 By the time they've plowed through childhood, we've seen, faced and (hopefully) conquered EVERYTHING!
 I've become 90% more laid back and optimistic since having a couple of these big handfuls.
 Finding our little one standing on the table, while it comes with a possible screaming removal process and subsequent time-out (perhaps tied to a chair this time), well, it makes me feel quite grateful.
 Why?
-Because I start thinking about other incidents we've faced and am just so relieved that there wasn't a chandelier hanging over the table - or she would have been swinging on it or licking all the crystals - although, secretly I would have loved to have seen my brother-in-law's face if that had been the case!
+Because I start thinking about other incidents we've faced and am just so relieved that there wasn't a chandelier hanging over the table—she would have been swinging on it or licking all the crystals—although, secretly I would have loved to have seen my brother-in-law's face if that had been the case!

 It's all about perspective and she's forever changed mine!

 Also, being given a "bundle of trouble" is a nod from God.
-Because He only gives you what you can handle (with your hand securely fixed in His), so He must REALLY trust me!
+He only gives me what I can handle (with my hand securely fixed in His), so He must REALLY trust me!

 But sometimes, as the great philosopher Anonymous says: "I just wish He didn't trust me so much!"
 It's a lot of work chasing a naked human being around in your backyard, praying the neighbours are safely in their homes, far away from their windows.
 It's all very consuming: emotionally, mentally, and physically.